yujasmine/SQL_F1-Dataset-Practice/README.md

 ### Background

-Connect to the remote database [ErgastF1](https://relational.fit.cvut.cz/dataset/ErgastF1) to polish my data exploration skill in SQL environment.
+Connect to the remote database [ErgastF1](https://relational.fit.cvut.cz/dataset/ErgastF1) to polish my data exploration skill in the SQL environment.

 In this project, I perform the following actions: